Gourmia GSV140 Review

 We already reviewed Gourmia’s GSV130 precision cooker immersion pod, their flagship immersion circulator, earlier in the year.
 The GSV130 is a great entry-level sous vide machine at one of the lowest prices.
 As we move to their new GSV 140 model, much of the great selling features remain (low cost) but with added features and performance.
 Let’s take a look at the full review of the Gourmia GSV140 immersion sous vide pod.

 Design and Unboxing

 The clip on the Gourmia GSV 140 works very well.
 It attaches to pots and containers better than Sansaire’s clip which left the device wobbly.
 However, this is not as sturdy as clamps which are used on Anova and PolyScience sous vide machines.

-A great design characteristic of Gourmia GSV140 is that it comes in various colors.
+Another fantastic design feature of Gourmia GSV140 is that it comes in various colors.
 The fact you can choose the color of the device is completely unique in the sous vide machine world.
-Available colors include white, silver, gold (we have this), blue, and black.
-The rest of the design factors are the same when comparing the Gourmia GSV 130 vs Gourmia GSV140, we haven’t seen many.
+Available colors include white, silver, gold (we opted for this glam color), blue, and black.
+When comparing the other design differences between Gourmia GSV 130 vs Gourmia GSV140, we haven’t seen many.
 The remaining changes Gourmia introduced are focused mostly on the internal components and performance, which we’ll dive into now.

 Gourmia GSV140 Features

-The Gourmia GSV140 has a powerful 1200 watt heater to quickly raise water temperatures and get your food cooking faster.
-It’s crazy impressive that Gourmia squeezed in a 1200 watt heater into a device that costs so little.
+The Gourmia GSV140 has a powerful 1200 watt heater which will raise the water temperature evenly and fast, and ensure your food cooks quickly.
+It’s insanely impressive that Gourmia managed to squeeze in a 1200 watt heater into a device that has such a low price tag.
 As a comparison, some of PolyScience’s immersion circulators with similar heaters run upwards of $800 or more.
 That makes Gourmia GSV140 fantastic value for the money in my book!
-The motor was also relatively quiet, especially given how powerful the heater is; however, if you’re used to using 800 watt sous vide machines, it may be a little bit louder than you’re used to.
+The motor was also relatively quiet, especially given how powerful the heater is.
+Of course, if you’ve been using 800 watt sous vide machine prior to this one, you might find it a bit louder than you’re used to.